mainaminor/COVID-Dashboard/README.md

 # http://covid-ww.herokuapp.com/

-Interactive dashboard tracking the spread of COVID-19
+Interactive dashboard built and deployed by me to track the spread of COVID-19

 View the finished product here: http://covid-ww.herokuapp.com/